 15% per year for 2030 and all subsequent years.

+Ensure that electrification savings counted towards each year’s applicable annual total savings goal include a minimum of 25% from customers in low-income housing.

 Electric utilities shall provide transparent and accurate information that allows the independent Evaluator and, ultimately, the Commission to ensure compliance with these requirements.